 The Company expects the capital resources available to it will be sufficient to carry its exploration and development plans and operations for at least the next twelve months.
-Although the Company has been successful at raising funds in the past through the issuance of share capital, there is uncertainty that it will be able to continue this form of financing in the future.

-There were no changes in the Company's approach to capital management during the nine month period ended August 31, 2012.
+There were no changes in the Company's approach to capital management during the year ended November 30, 2012.
 The Company is not subject to externally imposed capital requirements.